Issam-Allymis/Trivia-Quest/README.md

 # Technologies Used
 ## Languages
-- HTML
+- HTML: Used for page markup.
-- CSS
+- CSS: Used for page styling.
-- JavaScript
+- JavaScript: Used for running functions for an interactive page.

 ## Libraries
 - [Google Fonts](https://fonts.google.com/specimen/Kurale)